HenryHoward/PyHumMod/README.md

 # the structure
 HumMod consists of hundreds of files representing different components of human phsyiology.
 In pyHumMod each file is represented by a class.
 All classes are defined in a single file: src/hummod.py

-Functions that solve differential equations or define custom subic splines are in src/special_functions.py
+Functions that solve differential equations or define custom cubic splines are in src/special_functions.py

 # convert to python afresh